Lom ČSA: Mining limits

 The ČSA mine is subject to the brown coal mining limits in North Bohemia imposed by the Czech government in 1991.
 Without the limits, the mine would continue operations in various stages for well over another one hundred years until approximately 2133.
 In the next stage of mining, 287 million tonnes of coal would be extracted from the area beneath the towns of Černice and Horní Jiřetín and as far as the city limits of Litvínov, while the third and fourth stages would encompass the area under CheZa - Chemické závody or the large chemical plant in Záluží u Litvínova which houses Czech oil refinery operations – and terminate close to the city of Most.

 Coal extraction at the ČSA mine started to be curtained in 2012, as coal deposits within the current limits are due to be exhausted sometime between 2017 and 2022.
 In November 2012, the first of three overburden excavators was shut down.
 Production at the ČSA mine fell in 2011 from 4.6 to 4.1 million tons, and in 2013 it will fall further to 2.5 million tons.

 Reserves

-According to Czech Coal, there are 41.6 million tonnes of high-grade brown coal with a calorific value of 17.5MJ/kg within the current mining limits, and a further 750 million tonnes located outside the limits with allegedly the highest calorific value in the Czech Republic.
+According to Czech Coal, there are 41.6 million tonnes of high-grade lignite with a calorific value of 17.5MJ/kg within the current mining limits, and a further 750 million tonnes located outside the limits with allegedly the highest calorific value in the Czech Republic.